-- Queensland Government procurements with a total Queensland Government contribution of greater than $5 million (exclusive of GST), or greater than $2.5 million (exclusive of GST) in regional Queensland, excluding ICT products and services.
+- total Queensland Government contribution of greater than $5 million (exclusive of GST), or greater than $2.5 million (exclusive of GST) in regional Queensland, excluding information and communications technology (ICT) products and services

-- Any Public Private Partnerships (PPP) for projects and capital asset acquisitions greater than a capital value of $5 million (exclusive of GST).
+- any Public Private Partnerships (PPP) for projects and capital asset acquisitions with a Queensland Government capital value contribution of $5 million (exclusive of GST) or greater

-- Strategically significant procurements as determined by the procuring government agency.
+- determined strategically significant by the procuring government agency

 The department can assist agencies meet the objectives of the charter.
 Available services include:

 Note: ICT procurement is excluded from the Queensland Charter of Local Content.
 Information Standard 13 sets out the ICT SME Participation Scheme and details the local industry participation requirements for Queensland Government procurement of ICT products and services.
 Details can be found at www.qgcio.qld.gov.au

 - Queensland Charter for Local Content ( 67 KB)

 - Statement of intent – Tenderer's ( 561 KB)